tanham/tanham.github.io/_posts/2016-07-18-code-goals.markdown

 For the most part I am learning alone, just me and my computer.
 Because I am currently traveling, language barriers and location make it so I am rarely able to attend meetups or meet other Devs in real life.
 To hack this I am apart of a few online groups that focus on creating community for people like me.
 I am also apart of Recurse center's [RC start program](https://www.recurse.com/blog/99-free-one-on-one-mentorship-for-new-programmers) so I have access to a mentor and that community.

-I am still learning how to use this communities as resources and help wherever I can but I'd like to make this a big part of my learning and overall coding journey.
+I am still learning how to use these communities as resources and help wherever I can but I'd like to make this a big part of my learning and overall coding journey.

 ### Open Source